data61/gnaf/README.md

 	java -jar ~/.ivy2/cache/com.h2database/h2/jars/h2-1.4.191.jar

 (the H2 jar file was put here by `sbt update-classifiers`, alternatively download the jar from the H2 web site and run it as above).
+This:
-This should open the SQL client at http://127.0.1.1:8082/login.jsp in a web browser.
+- starts a web server on port 8082 serving the SQL client application, it should also open http://127.0.1.1:8082/login.jsp in a web browser;
+- starts a tcp/jdbc server on port 9092; and
+- starts a postgres protocol server on port 5435 (note this is different from the default port used by Postgres).

 The database engine is stopped with `Ctrl-C` (but not yet as it's needed for the next step).

 ### Run SQL
-In the SQL client, enter JDBC URL: `jdbc:h2:file:~/sw/gnaf/data/gnaf` (leaving the User name and Password fields blank) and click `Connect` to create an empty database at this location.
+In the SQL client, enter JDBC URL: `jdbc:h2:file:~/sw/gnaf/data/gnaf`, User name: `gnaf` and Password: `gnaf`) and click `Connect` to create an empty database at this location.
 This is a single file, zero-admin database.
 It can me moved/renamed simply by moving/renaming the `gnaf.mv.db` file.

 Run the SQL commands either by:
 - entering: `RUNSCRIPT FROM '~/sw/gnaf/data/createGnafDb.sql'` into the SQL input area (this method displays no indication of progress); or